lopez-seb/Embedded-Lab-Projects/README.md

 # Embedded-Lab-Projects
-A series of lab projects for introduction to embedded systems programming
+A series of lab projects serving as an introduction to embedded systems programming